Samuel S. Bloom: Biography

 In 1926, he immigrated to Palestine.
 Bloom built the "Ohel Shem" house in 1928 in the cultural center of Tel Aviv, for the benefit of his friend, the poet Hayim Nahman Bialik, particularly for the dissemination of knowledge of Judaism in all its branches.

 Bloom died on September 10, 1941, and was buried in the Trumpeldor Cemetery in Tel Aviv.

-The singer Danny Maseng And the poet Amichai Chasson are his great-grandson.
+The singer Danny Maseng and the poet Amichai Chasson are his great-grandsons.